catseye/Lariat/README.md

 ### Example 1

-As a warm-up, suppose we want to write a function that tells us if a lambda term contains any free variable named `j`.
+As a warm-up, suppose we want to write a function that tells us if a lambda term contains any free variable named (for the sake of concreteness, let's say) `j`.

 In this implementation and those that follow, we will assume we have a simple functional language with the usual accoutrements (recursion,